zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     - Use Fault Policies: Leave it clicked *On*

-    - Click the *Activate* button in the lower-right corner.
+    - Click the *Activate* button in the lower-right corner:

         ![](./media/image94.png)

-        Figure 86: Setting Activation Options
+        Figure 90: Setting Activation Options

   51. In a moment, you will see the results appear in the Activation Result step.
 A green “*Application successfully activated\!*” message appears.